realbigplugins/woocommerce-bulk-discount/readme.txt

 configuration for bulk discounts.
 Make sure "Bulk Discount enabled" is checked and optionally fill information about discounts which will be visible on the cart page.
 You can include HTML markup in the text - you can, for instance, include a link to your page with your discount policy.
-In case you need the plugin to work well with product variations, make sure that the "Treat product variations separately" option is unchecked.
 Since version 2.0 you may choose to use a flat discount applied to the cart item subtotal.
 Optionally you may also modify the CSS styles for the old value and the new value which is displayed in the cart.
 Save the settings.